Activate Your Learning Potential With Active Listening

 “Lend me your ears,” Shakespeare once wrote.
 That is listening in a nutshell: offering up the gift of your attention.
 It is the kind of gift that should be given freely and enthusiastically but never sloppily; few things can sour someone’s mood like realizing the person they’re talking to isn’t paying attention.
 Whether you’re going to school or in the workplace, being a good listener is a vital skill to cultivate.

-Active listening— in which you give someone your full attention and marshall an array of skills (including body language, emotional regulation, empathy and self-awareness) to stay engaged in the conversation— can make a huge difference in your ability to retain information, foster closer relationships, and share space with others.
+Active listening— in which you give someone your full attention and marshal an array of skills (including body language, emotional regulation, empathy and self-awareness) to stay engaged in the conversation— can make a huge difference in your ability to retain information, foster closer relationships, and share space with others.
 There are several ways in which you can make yourself a more active listener— read on as we break down a few of these methods so you’ll be ready the next time someone asks you to lend them your ear.

 Listen With Your Whole Body